 - direct (v.)

-- late 14c., "to write (to someone), to address," from Latin directus "straight," past participle of dirigere "set straight," from dis- "apart" (see dis-) + regere "to guide" (see regal).
+- late 14c., "to write (to someone), to address," from Latin directus "straight," past participle of dirigere "set straight," from dis- "apart" (see dis-) + regere "to direct, to guide, keep straight" (see regal).
 Compare dress; address.

 - direct (adj.)

 - late 14c., from Latin directus "straight," past participle of dirigere "set straight" (see direct (v.)).